 He has been invited to make presentations at numerous medical conferences, including the 1999 International Conference on HIV/AIDS in Paris.
 He is the author of “Essentials of Dermatological Diagnosis and Integrative Therapeutics”.
 To order click here.
 He is a member of the Board of the Integrated Healthcare Policy Consortium and was co-author of the “Final Report of the National Policy Dialogue to Advance Integrated Health Care: Finding Common Ground, 2001-2002” and “The Affordable Care Act and Beyond: A Stakeholder’s Conference on Integrated Health Care Reform, 2010.”

-Since 1986, Dr. Traub has been director of an integrated health care center (Ho‘o Lokahi) in Kailua Kona, Hawaii.
-He is currently an adjunct faculty member at Bastyr University, National College of Natural Medicine, Southwest College of Naturopathic Medicine, and the University of Minnesota.
+Since 1986, Dr. Traub has been director of an integrative health care center (Ho‘o Lokahi) in Kailua Kona, Hawaii.
+He is currently a residency site director for National University of Natural Medicine and community-based faculty for the University of Minnesota Center for Spirituality and Healing.

 To view Dr. Traub’s curriculum vitae, click here.

-His personal interests include triathlon training, tennis, organic gardening, and meditation.
+His personal interests include triathlon training, yoga, and meditation.